eGovStack/core-services/chatbot/README.md

 ### Kafka Producers
 - send-message-localized : chatbot sends data to this topic for telemetry indexing and for internal processing.
-- The service uses procuers for internal proessing also between different stages.
+- The service uses producers for internal proessing also between different stages.